If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

 20) Microsoft Zune

-Microsoft released the Zune almost five years after the original iPod and couldn’t make a dent in Apple’s 65% market share in personal audio players.
-It was discontinued in 2011 and Microsoft encouraged users to purchase a Windows phone instead but that strategy doesn’t seem to be working either.
+Microsoft released the Zune almost five years after the original iPod, but it couldn’t make a dent in Apple’s 65% market share in personal audio players.
+It was discontinued in 2011, and Microsoft encouraged users to purchase a Windows phone instead, but that strategy doesn’t seem to be working either.

 21) New Coke